hanabi/hanabi.github.io/docs/level-14.md

   - Cathy sees that Bob blind-played because of the red clue.
 However, since the red 4 is a two-away from playable card instead of a *one-away-from-playable* card, it must mean that it is a *Double Bluff* instead of a single *Bluff*.
 Cathy blind-plays her *Finesse Position* card and it is yellow 1.
   - At first, Donald thought that the red card in his hand was red 2 (as a *Play Clue*).
   - After Bob blind-played, Donald thought that the red card in his hand was red 3 (as a *Bluff*).
-  - After Cathy blind-played, Donald knows that he must have the red 4 (as a *Double Bluff*).
+  - After Cathy blind-played, Donald knows that his card was not a valid *Bluff* target for the blue 1, and so he must have the red 4 (as a *Double Total Bluff*)
+  - (Donald knows that it cannot be a red 5, or else Bob would have blind-played his *Second Finesse Position* due to *5 Color Ejection*.)

 <DoubleBluff />

-- Normally, players are only allowed to perform *Bluffs* while sitting in *Bluff Seat*.
-The *Double Bluff* is one of the few exceptions to the rule.
-(It is allowed because the *Fib* still resolves "immediately", which satisfies *Lie Principle*.)

 <br />